Board Committee Meetings

 Mrs. Flickinger has been a major force in the development of the South Belt community in southeast Harris County.
 She is longtime owner and publisher of the South Belt-Ellington Leader newspaper, as well as South Belt Graphics and Printing.
 She was the chief organizer and founding president of the South Belt-Ellington Chamber of Commerce nearly 30 years ago.
 She is currently serving as chair of that organization.

 Mrs. Flickinger has served on two Mayoral Transition Committees for the City of Houston and is the Environmental Protection Agency community representative for the Brio Superfund Site, located in the South Belt area.
-She has also served on the Superintendent Advisory Board and the Superintendent Search Committee for the Pasadena Independent School District, and is a recipient of the Rotary “Paul Harris” Award.
+She has also served on the Superintendent Advisory Board and the Superintendent Search Committee for the Pasadena Independent School District and is a recipient of the Rotary “Paul Harris” Award.

 Mrs. Flickinger and her husband, David, are parents of two grown sons, Fred and Davy.
 The Marie Spence Flickinger Fine Arts building on South Campus is named in her honor.

 John Moon Jr. currently serves as the Vice Chair and was elected to the San Jacinto College Board of Trustees Position 5 on May 9, 2009.
-Moon is no stranger to the College he attended San Jac upon graduation from Sam Rayburn High School.
+Moon is no stranger to the College, and he attended San Jac upon graduation from Sam Rayburn High School.
 Moon went on to receive a Bachelor of Business Administration from Southern Methodist University and a Master of Science from the University of Houston – Clear Lake.

 Mr. Sinor serves on the San Jacinto College Finance Committee.

-Erica Davis Rouse, born in Galena Park, Texas moved to the Southbelt-area as a child and has continued to make Southbelt where she raised her own family.
+Erica Davis Rouse, born in Galena Park, Texas, moved to the Southbelt-area as a child and has continued to make Southbelt where she raised her own family.
 Erica has always had a passion for community and education.
 Her parents lived and still live a lifestyle that modeled service and giving.
 Her mom, Gloria Davis, is a Galena Park ISD and Pasadena ISD retired teacher and counselor.
 Her dad and stepmother, Gwen Davis are retired Postmasters having worked from Kemah to Humble.
 In her former role as a manager for John Wiley & Sons, Erica is vividly familiar with the challenges faced by students and faculty in the 2-year college environment.
-She currently works as a Regional Manager with School Innovations & Achievement, which provides software in the K-12 market.
+She previously worked as a Regional Manager with School Innovations & Achievement, which provides software in the K-12 market.
 She has volunteered with several non-profits including Making it Better Texas.org, Yellowstone Academy, and she is an advisory Board member for the Smahrt Girl Foundation.
 Erica has also volunteered with Pasadena ISD, including service as Team mom for several of her son's activities, mentoring and coaching in the Leaders of Tomorrow program, tutoring at New Covenant church, as well as serving in various leadership capacities throughout the community.
 She is also proud to be an Ambassador for the Houston Texans as a member of the NFL alumni association.

 Erica is a graduate of J. Frank Dobie High School and Texas A&M University - College Station.
 Erica and her husband Bobby have three children all attending college.